 TGbc Editor: please update the caption for Figure 4-20a as shown below:

-Figure 4-20a—Illustration of relaying operation at an EBCS AP with collocated EBCS proxy[2110]
+Figure 4-20a—Illustration of relaying operation at EBCS APs with collocated EBCS proxy[2110]

 TGbc Editor: please update the following paragraph in this subclause as shown below:

-[2003]In the figure, EBCS proxy P1 and EBCS proxy P3 have established a relationship with a destination (D).
+[2003]In the figure, EBCS proxies P1, P2 and P3 are collocated with EBCS APs A1, A2 and A3 respectively.
+EBCS proxy P1 and EBCS proxy P3 have established a relationship with a destination (D).
 An EBCS non-AP STA (S) transmits an EBCS UL frame that is received by EBCS APs in the neighborhood (i.e., AP1, AP2 and AP3).
 The EBCS UL frame carries the HLP payload, a field carrying the address of D and other fields for security.
 P1 and P3 verify the certificate of S based on their agreement with D and perform a replay check, to determine whether the criteria for relaying the HLP payload to D are met.
-[2111]If the local policy or the agreement with D requires limiting the amount or frequency of HLP payloads being sent to D, then each of P1 and P3 does not send an HLP payload to D, if it determines that a limit was reached.
+[2111]If the local policy or the agreement with D requires limiting the amount or frequency of HLP payloads being sent to D, then P1 and P3 determine whether or not to relay their received HLP payload to D, based on whether or not prior transmissions have reached the limit.
 If the agreement with D requires the inclusion of additional information, P1 and P3 embed appropriate information, before relaying the HLP payload.
 In the figure, EBCS AP2 discards the EBCS UL frame.
-[2112]This could be for any number of reasons such as it not providing a relaying service, its collocated proxy not having established a relationship with D, or one or more criteria for relaying not having been satisfied.
+[2112]This could be for any number of reasons such as the AP does not provide a relaying service, the AP’s collocated proxy (P2) has not established a relationship with D, or that one or more criteria for relaying have not been satisfied.

 TGbc Editor: please move the NOTE from the end of this subclause to after the 2nd paragraph in this subclause: